Cancer Research UK logo.

 Holidays and travel

 Speak to your doctor before booking a holiday.
 Most people can go away but to begin with it’s best to stay in the UK.
-Your doctor can make sure the treatment team near to where you are going are aware of you so they can support you if you have any problems.
 You can’t travel by plane if your platelets are too low.

 Whenever you go away from the hospital that treated you it is helpful to carry a doctor's letter with you.
 This gives a summary of the treatment you have had and any medicines you are taking.
 It includes a contact phone number for emergencies.